 - some exposure to natural sunlight

-- special moisturizers designed for psoriasis patients
+- moisturizers designed for psoriasis

-Eczema is also much more likely to respond to over-the-counter creams and moisturizers than psoriasis.
-Eczema very rarely affects the diaper area.
+Eczema is also much more likely to respond to over-the-counter (OTC) creams and moisturizers than psoriasis.
+Eczema rarely affects the diaper area.

 When a child has deeply pigmented skin, eczema tends to be diagnosed later in life.
 Sometimes, the condition is missed because it’s less noticeable.